Top 25 Legal AI Tools in 2026

 25 Leading legal AI tools

 Choosing the right AI-powered legal tools cannot be done blindfolded.
-This section categorizes them and lists out the ones that lead in each area of legal practice.
+This section categorizes the best legal AI tools and lists the ones that lead in each area of legal practice.

 Bivek Sharma, Chief AI Officer, PwC UK and AI leader, EMEA